lorainelab/bioviz/README.md

 This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux.

-To find out what Linux variant your EC2 instances is running, view `/etc/
+**Tip**: To find out what Linux variant your EC2 instances is running, view `/etc/

 ```
 $ cat /etc/*release | grep ID_LIKE
 ID_LIKE="rhel fedora"
 ```

-* Configure the host.
+* Install software.

 Install system updates, the Apache Web server, git, SSL support if you are using it, and whatever editor you prefer.
 (Dr. Loraine likes emacs.)